First published on MSDN on Jul 05, 2018

 I do want to mention one other noteworthy thing to think about as you design your architecture.
 If you have multiple instances of SQL Server running and you create one clustered MSDTC in its own resource group, every instance uses that same MSDTC.
 If you have a lot of distributed transactions this can become a bottleneck.
 The other issue that can get introduced with a single clustered MSDTC in its own role, is that you cannot guarantee it will run on the same node as your SQL instance.
 You could easily have an instance running on Node2 and using an MSDTC running on Node1.
 This can introduce network latency.
 Refer back to the second diagram in this post titled, "FCI with a Clustered MSDTC Configuration" and imagine the SQL Resource is running on Node2 while the MSDTC Resource remains on Node1.

-The best practice is to have 1 MSDTC per instance and put it in the same role as the instance.
+The best practice is to have 1 MSDTC per instance, put it in the same role as the instance, and manually map it to the instance.
 This makes sure the MSDTC for that instance is running on the same node and spreads the load out.
 Here is how that would look with two instances of SQL Server and each of them having their own MSDTC.

 MSDTC Per SQL Instance